flyingtongue/macos_automation/README.md

 ## Disclaimer

 Please do not blindly run this on a system that you care about.
-These settings have been hand picked and match my preferences.
+These settings have been hand picked and match my personal preferences.
+On the other hand if you would like to please feel free to contribute.

 ## Goal